-Equality Commission to investigate IRA naming of play park
+Equality Commission to investigate play park IRA man naming

 A council decision to name a children's park after a convicted IRA man is to be formally investigated by the Equality Commission for Northern Ireland.